gms64/greg_on_data/content/posts/black-friday-python-deals.md

 This is *not* going to be a complete list, by any stretch of the imagination, but I'm going to update this through the week as I come across deals that I feel should be here.
 It's more geared toward python / data science than software engineering.
 If there's a lot of interest in front-end deals, I may put something together on that.

 Oh, and none of these are affiliate links.
-Just like... links and stuff.
+Just like... normal links and stuff.
+If you want to pay me, throw me a follow on [Twitter](https://twitter.com/greg_on_data).

 ## courses / MOOCs